jeremyhilado/seir-224-project-2/readme.md

 [github.com/ga-dc/project3-gallery](https://github.com/ga-dc/project3-gallery/issues/new?body=Link%20to%20repo%3A%0ALink%20to%20deployed%20app%3A%0A%0AThings%20you%27d%20like%20specific%20feedback%20on%3A%0A%0A)

 Your team must turn in something before presentations begin.
-However, you are welcome to continue working on it over the course of WDI and beyond!
+However, you are welcome to continue working on it over the course of SEI and beyond!

 With your submission please include any questions you'd like answered, or specific things on which you'd like us to focus when giving feedback.